C-Sto/BananaPhone/cmd/mkdirectwinsyscall/readme.md

 ## Flags
 ### Mode
+`-mode`
 Option  | Description
 ------------- | -------------
 auto  | Automatically resolves sysID.
 First attempts to resolve in-memory, then falls back to disk.
 This is the default option. memory  | Resolves sysID's by locating ntdll in memory by parsing the PEB, enumerating exports, and extracting the sysID from the function pointers. disk | Resolves sysID's by parsing ntdll on-disk.
 Uses filesystem read API's built in to go. raw | Does not resolve sysID's.
 Functions must be provided the sysID externally. (this may be useful if you want to hard-code them into the bin to avoid detection on resolution).

+### Globals
+`-noglobal`

+This option will not use a global var for sys ID resolution.
+This means the PEB will be parsed/ntdll.dll on disk will be read *every time* the generated function is called.
+This might be what you want for some insane reason, no judgement here.

+### Tracing
+`-trace`

+Is everything just not really working, and you have no idea what values are being given to your syscalls?
+This option will print every param + the returns etc for your debugging pleasure.
+It uses `print(` which I didn't even realise was a thing until I saw it in mkwinsyscall!
+TIL!

+### Output
+`-output`

+Specify the output filename.
+This overwrites the file if it exists (because that's useful when doing `go generate`).

 ## Usage